Quixotte1/starter-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Hi there, thanks for visiting my website!
 I am a final year undergraduate student at the Department of Computer Science and Technology, Beijing Institute of Technology, majoring in Data Science.
+My research interests include Geometric Deep Learning, Graph machine learning and Data mining in general.
+Currently, I am focusing on exploring the intersection of self-supervised learning and graph neural networks at both the theoretical and applied levels.

 * **I am actively looking for Ph.D. programs starting in Fall 2023.
 Please feel free to drop me an email for any form of communication or collaboration!**